 The transmission shift lever has only PARK, REVERSE, NEUTRAL, and DRIVE shift positions.
-Manual downshifts can be made using the Electronic Range Select (ERS) shift control (refer to "Electronic Range Select (ERS) Operation" in this section).
-Moving the lever to the left or right (-/ +) while in the DRIVE position will select the highest available transmission gear, and will display that gear in the instrument cluster as 6, 5, 4, 3, 2, 1.
+Manual shifts can be made using the Electronic Range Select (ERS) shift control (described later in this section).
+Moving the shift lever to the left or right (-/+) while in the DRIVE position will select the highest available transmission gear, and will display that gear in the instrument cluster as 6, 5, 4, 3, 2, 1.